 (c) Availability means that authorised users should be able to access the Data if they need it for authorised purposes.

 11.6.
-Failure to follow rules on data security may be dealt with via the Disciplinary Procedure.
+Failure to follow rules on data security will be dealt with appropriately.

 12. TRANSFER LIMITATION

 12.1.
-We will not transfer Data to any recipients outside the European Economic Area (EEA)
+30 Technology will not transfer Data to any recipients outside the European Economic Area (EEA)

 13. DATA SUBJECT’S RIGHTS AND REQUESTS